KiranBabu007/KiranBabu007/README.md

 # 💫 About Me:
-🔭Myself Kiran<br>⚡Pursuing BTech Computer Science and Engineering in St Joseph's College of Engineering and Technology, Palai<br>🌱 I’m currently learning Node and MongoDB
+🔭Myself Kiran<br>⚡Pursuing BTech Computer Science and Engineering in St Joseph's College of Engineering and Technology, Palai<br>🌱 I’m currently learning Node.js and MongoDB

 ## 🌐 Socials: